Cougar: Conservation

-The cougar has been listed as Least Concern on the IUCN Red List since 2008.
-However, it is also listed on CITES Appendix II.
-Hunting it is prohibited in California, Costa Rica, Honduras, Nicaragua, Guatemala, Panama, Venezuela, Colombia, French Guiana, Suriname, Bolivia, Brazil, Chile, Paraguay, Uruguay and most of Argentina.
+The cougar is listed on CITES Appendix II, but the Central American population is on Appendix I. Hunting it is prohibited in Costa Rica, Honduras, Nicaragua, Guatemala, Panama, Venezuela, Colombia, French Guiana, Suriname, Bolivia, Brazil, Chile, Paraguay, Uruguay and most of Argentina.
 Hunting is regulated in Canada, Mexico, Peru, and the United States.
 Establishing wildlife corridors and protecting sufficient range areas are critical for the sustainability of cougar populations.
 Research simulations showed that it faces a low extinction risk in areas larger than 2200 km2.
 Between one and four new individuals entering a population per decade markedly increases persistence, thus highlighting the importance of habitat corridors.

 The Florida panther population is afforded protection under the Endangered Species Act.

-The Texas Mountain Lion Conservation Project was launched in 2009 and aimed at raising local people's awareness of the status and ecological role of the cougar and mitigating conflict between landowners and cougars.
+In California, the cougar is protected under the California Wildlife Protection Act of 1990.